chalhon97/R-Personal-Project/README.md

 This is a personal project I undertook which seeks to examine the relationship between political affiliation and income.

-The technichal tools I used for this project were simply Rstudio (primarily ggplot2) in additon to basic descriptive statistics and data visualization.
+The technical tools I used for this project were simply Rstudio (primarily ggplot2) in additon to basic descriptive statistics and data visualization.

 ## Important Information: